ukhsa-collaboration/ena_submission/README.md

                           specified date.
 Please provide the specified date using the following format: YYYY-MM-DD
     --release, -R         This option will release the data immediatley to the public domain.
-Cannot be used with --hold_date --curl_command, -curl
+Cannot be used with --hold_date. default = False
+    --curl_command, -curl
                           Run curl command to upload everything to ENA --create_checksums_file, -cs